MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/guides/toast-notifications.md

     // Register for toast activation.
 Requires Microsoft.Toolkit.Uwp.Notifications NuGet package version 7.0 or greater ToastNotificationManagerCompat.OnActivated += ToastNotificationManagerCompat_OnActivated;

-    // If we weren't launched by a toast, launch our window like normal.
+    // If we weren't launched by an app, launch our window like normal.
     // Otherwise if launched by a toast, our OnActivated callback will be triggered if (!ToastNotificationManagerCompat.WasCurrentProcessToastActivated())
     {